ML-bot-2012/ALFRID-the-ROS2-BUTLER/ASSEMBLY instructions .md

 GPIO 23 (Right FWD) → L298N IN3
 GPIO 24 (Right BCK) → L298N IN4
 GPIO 22 (Right PWM) → L298N ENB
+For negative terminal on L298N please connect the 12v battery GND to Pi3B GND to create a common ground.
+(‼️ without it, the motors will not work)

 **Instructions:**
 1. Wire it up accordingly